dooglahs/general-scripting/README.md

-# general-scripting
+# General Scripting and Functions
-Generic scripts and functions
+Generic scripts and functions, written as templates or for portability.
+I often reference or pull code from here.

 ## Scipts